2021 Best of NH Party

 Click here to view dinner menu.

-Donate to the New Hampshire Food Bank: Guests will have the opportunity to donate to the New Hampshire Food Bank during the registration process and while at the event.
-All contributors will be entered to win one of many prizes they will be raffling off at the event.
+Donate to the New Hampshire Food Bank: Guests will have the opportunity to donate to the NH Food Bank during the registration process and while at the event.
+Attendees who make a donation when purchasing their ticket will be automatically entered into an exclusive drawing for one of many raffle items being given out at the event!

 Make a day of it, and feel free to arrive early to walk the grounds before the event gets underway!